Treetender/scrums_against_humanity/README.md

 https://treetender.github.io/scrums_against_humanity/

-- If anyone wants to get this running as a PWA, be my guest
+You can also install it as a Progressive Web App

 ## Getting Started
 As a flutter app, it's pretty simple to set this up.